 The View tab allows you to set the default appearance of the REM test environment.
-Defaults can be changed by using the check boxes and pull-down menus shown above.
+Defaults can be changed by using the check boxes and of the Live Speech Mapping function.
+Use the Show Targets pull-down to change to DSL 5.0 or NAL- NL2 targets.